firefart/rt-docker/Readme.md

 - `./nginx/startup-scripts/` : This folder should contain executable bash files that will be executed on nginx start.
 This can be used to modify the default nginx config to add client certificate authentication for example.
 There are several placeholders in the config file which can be replaced with sed to add some config directives at the right places.
 - `./shredder/` : This directory will be used by the shredder functionality [https://docs.bestpractical.com/rt/latest/RT/Shredder.html](https://docs.bestpractical.com/rt/latest/RT/Shredder.html) so the backups are stored on the host

-For output of your crontabs you can use the `/cron` directory so te output will be available on the host.
+For output of your crontabs you can use the `/cron` directory so the output will be available on the host.

 In the default configuration all output from RT, nginx, getmail and msmtp is available via `docker logs` (or `docker-compose -f ... logs`).